abigail-a-lee/NC-News-Front-End/README.md

 This project was created as part of a one-week solo sprint while I was a student at Northcoders.

-You can try out a live version of the app at [here](https://abi-frontend.onrender.com).
+You can try out a live version of the app [here](https://abi-frontend.onrender.com).

 ## Installation